Tomash667/carpg/doc/script.md

 Properties:

 * bool lost_pvp - true if hero recently lost pvp.
+* bool otherTeam - hero is in other team.
+* bool wantJoin - true when join team without persuading.
+* int persuasionCheck - skill level required to persuade to join.

 ### LevelArea type
 Part of level - dungeon level, outside, inside of building.